chutrunganh/Illuminance-Sensor-Simulation-and-Data-Analaysis/TASK_2.md

 ```
 *use ```overWriteLogFile()``` to overwrite any exist log files every time rerun the program.

+In Task 2, consisting of subtasks **2.1**, **2.2**, and **2.3**, I access the data file individually for each subtask.
+Consequently, I open and close the data file a total of three times throughout the process.
+This approach is deliberately simplistic to facilitate a clearer understanding of the code, without any particular emphasis on performance optimization.
+However, for those prioritizing efficiency, it would be advisable to open the data file just once and execute all read and assignment operations for the three subtasks together.

 ### Error Handing
 Here, I maintain a global variable ```linemum``` to track the line in data file we are pcroseccing since the error messages require this parameter.